 Allows you to export the list of audited SQL Server instances in PDF, XLS, or XML format.

 Allows you to update the Audited Instances list with current data.

-1 Click the name of a SQL Sever Instance to open the Instance Details view for the selected instance.
+(i) Click the name of a SQL Sever Instance to open the Instance Details view for the selected instance.

-Viewing instance details
+6.2.2 Viewing instance details